OpenUnison/openunison-k8s-login-activedirectory/README.md

 server.activedirectory.ldap.config.sslSocketFactory=com.tremolosecurity.proxy.ssl.TremoloSSLSocketFactory
 ```

-Once OpenUnison is deployed, create a directory with your `myvd.conf` file in it and deploy it as a `ConfigMap`:
+Create a directory with your `myvd.conf` file in it and deploy it as a `ConfigMap`:

 ```
 kubectl create configmap myvd --from-file . -n openunison
 ```

-Next edit the `openunison` deployment to mount the `ConfigMap` to `/etc/myvd` and change the environment variable `MYVD_CONFIG_PATH` to `/etc/myvd/myvd.conf`.
-Once the OpenUnison pods have been recreated, you can login with your LDAP uid (as opposed to an Active Directory samAccountName).
+Finally, set `myvd_configmap` to the name of your `ConfigMap` in your `values.yaml` and update your helm deployment.

 # Updating Secrets and Certificates